 Host: Thank you Jane. (notices camera man motioning cut).
 You have delighted us long enough.
 Would you like more tea?

-Jane: Thank you, but I must dash to Sephora before the portal closes and I must return to the past.
+Jane: Thank you, but I must dash to Sephora before the portal closes and I have to return to the past.

 And so there you have it folks, Jane in her own words.
 Like I said, nothing new there…..other than the blue and white egg cup was Cassandra’s.

 (Disclaimer: I apologize in advance if I have messed up any of the quotes or facts as I am by no means an authority on Jane Austen, merely a fan.
 Next up, the Brontes – Branwell would be on board for sure, Charlotte and Anne might be tempted but Emily would never agree.)